Mitchell Aubusson: Career

 In round 4 of the 2019 NRL season, Aubusson scored 2 tries as the Roosters defeated Brisbane 36–4 at the Sydney Cricket Ground.
 On 19 August 2019, Aubusson signed a one-year contract extension with the Roosters, through to the end of 2020.

 Aubusson played in the club's 2019 NRL Grand Final victory over Canberra at ANZ Stadium.
 Aubusson only played 12 minutes of the game before he was taken from the field with a knee injury.
 It was Aubusson's third premiership victory as a player.

 In round 13 of the 2020 NRL season, Aubusson became the third Sydney Roosters player to play 300 games.
 Aubusson celebrated by scoring a try in his team's 24–16 victory over St. George at WIN Stadium.

-On 24 August 2020, Aubusson announced his retirement from rugby league for the end of the 2020 season.

-On 19 September 2020, Aubusson played his 303rd first grade game becoming the most capped Sydney Roosters player overtaking Anthony Minichiello who played 302, Aubusson scored a double in the 34-18 victory over Cronulla-Sutherland at the Sydney Cricket Ground.

-On 9 October 2020, Aubusson played his 306th and final game in his sides 18-22 loss to the Canberra Raiders at the Sydney Cricket Ground in week two of the finals, the Roosters were eliminated from the finals after also losing to the Penrith Panthers one week earlier.
+Post playing

+After retiring from the NRL in 2020 Aubusson would return to the Sydney in 2021.
+Aubusson works in a behind the scenes role as a player recruiter for the junior pathways squad, football operations manager and club ambassador.
+On 24 February 2022, Aubusson was inducted as a life member of the Sydney Roosters.
+In 2024 Aubusson was placed on the clubs Heritage Committee.